Magic System

 half blood magical ancestry spell craft, 1 rank spell pool, regenerates with rest any 1 spellcraft a class skill for all classes frequent monster attacks (~1/week, cr 1d6)

-druid mystical connection to nature survival +10 mana elemental *, boost, healing, metamorph, second sight, summon elementals, summon fey 1 can take cross class ranks in spell craft provided survival is higher cannot cast while wearing inorganic armor or clothing
+druid mystical connection to nature survival +10 mana elemental *, augment senses, boost, healing, metamorph, summoning (elementals and fey only) 1 can take cross class ranks in spell craft provided survival is higher cannot cast while wearing inorganic armor or clothing

-artificer mystical connection to crafts craft (any) +10 spell pool, regenerates with crafting elemental air/Earth/wood/metal, materialism, transit 2 duration extending metamagic 1/2 cost (round up) on targets you created save DCs -2
+artificer mystical connection to crafts craft (any) +10 spell pool, regenerates with crafting abjuration, elemental air/Earth/wood/metal, materialism, space manipulation 2 duration extending metamagic 1/2 cost (round up) on targets you created save DCs -2

-monk mystical connection to martial arts any attack +7 vitality boost, elemental fire, force manipulation, healing, second sight, transit 2 spell craft class for full bab cannot still-cast
+monk mystical connection to martial arts any attack +7 vitality boost, elemental fire, healing, hexing, second sight, space manipulation 2 spell craft class for full bab cannot still-cast

-Bard mystical connection to music perform (any music) +10 spell pool, regenerates w/ performance boost, enchantment, phantasms, telepathy, summon fey 2 can take cross class ranks in spell craft provided perform is higher cannot silent-cast
+Bard mystical connection to music perform (any music) +10 spell pool, regenerates w/ performance boost, enchantment, phantasms, telepathy, summonning (fey only) 2 can take cross class ranks in spell craft provided perform is higher cannot silent-cast

 wizard deep understanding of magic itself spell craft +15 preparation any 3 can create and use (even when latent) magical gems cannot quick cast